 With a guided tour ticket you can get a 10% discount in the shop on the same day.

-Join us for a guided tour in the Fartein Valen and Zetlitz halls and also backstage to see some of the 180 rooms.
-You will gain an insight into the day-to-day running, the history, architecture and acoustics of the Concert Hall.
+On this tour, you will get to experience both the Fartein Valen and Zetlitz hall, in addition to a tour backstage featuring an exclusive look into some of the 180 rooms that exist in the concert hall.
+You will also gain an insight into the day-to-day running, the history, architecture and acoustics of Stavanger Concert Hall.

-We can arrange group tours at other times.
+We can also arrange private group tours in addition to the planned tours which take place at the concert hall.
 Prices are 1800 NOK for a private group and 900 NOK for a school class.
 A maximum of 30 people is allowed in each group.
 We can also arrange for tours to include a musical interlude.